 - Remote Parking: Park or exit a parking space remotely from the app.

-- Scheduled Charging: Plan and schedule charging sessions.
+- Scheduled Charging: Set a charging schedule.

 - Route Planning: Plan your route and send it directly to your car's navigation system.